|9-113.100||Forfeiture by Settlement and Plea Bargaining in Civil and Criminal Actions|

 9-113.400 - Judicial Forfeiture Settlements and Petitions for Remission or Mitigation

 No agreement, whether a settlement in civil judicial action or a plea agreement resolving both criminal charges and the forfeiture of assets, may contain any provision binding the Department and the agencies to a particular decision on a petition for remission or mitigation, or otherwise contain terms whose effectiveness is contingent upon such a decision.
 The remission and mitigation process, like the pardon process in criminal cases, is completely independent of the litigation and case settlement process.

-The Asset Forfeiture and Money Laundering Section, however, in appropriate cases upon request, will adjudicate a properly filed petition for remission or mitigation prior to the negotiation of a forfeiture settlement or entry of a final order of forfeiture.
+MLARS, however, in appropriate cases upon request, will adjudicate a properly filed petition for remission or mitigation prior to the negotiation of a forfeiture settlement or entry of a final order of forfeiture.
 It is proper to include in a settlement agreement a provision that expressly leaves open or expressly forecloses the right of any party to file a petition for remission or mitigation.
 The settlement document must comply with the provisions of JM 9-113.310.
-See Chapter 3 of the Asset Forfeiture Policy Manual ("References to the Remission Process in Settlements").
+See Chapter 11 of the Asset Forfeiture Policy Manual ("References to the Remission or Restoration in Settlements").

 9-113.410 - Civil Judicial Forfeiture Settlement Procedures